Citytv Saskatchewan

-Citytv Saskatchewan (formerly the Saskatchewan Communications Network, or SCN) is a Canadian English language cable television channel in the province of Saskatchewan.
+Citytv Saskatchewan (formerly the Saskatchewan Communications Network or SCN) is a Canadian English language cable television channel in the province of Saskatchewan.
 Headquartered in the provincial capital of Regina, the channel is owned by the Rogers Sports & Media subsidiary of Rogers Communications and operates as a de facto owned-and-operated station of its Citytv television network.
 Its studios are shared with CBC's Regina studios on 2440 Broad Street in Downtown Regina.

 Citytv Saskatchewan is licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) as an educational programming service for the province of Saskatchewan.
 It was formerly operated by the government of Saskatchewan as a public broadcaster.
 In March 2010, the government announced that it would shut down the network due to low viewership.
 In June 2010, the government announced that it would instead privatize and sell the network to Bluestone Investment Group.
 Under Bluestone, SCN was converted to a format similar to Alberta's Access network, airing commercial-supported entertainment programming during the late-afternoon and prime time hours, and commercial-free educational and cultural programming from 6 a.m. to 3 p.m. daily.
 In late-December 2011, SCN announced that it would affiliate with Rogers' Citytv network for its entertainment programming beginning on January 2, 2012.
 In June 2012, Rogers would acquire SCN entirely, maintaining the same programming model implemented by Bluepoint.

 Because it is licensed as an educational broadcaster, Citytv Saskatchewan is required to be distributed as part of the basic cable service in Saskatchewan, and is also available on Bell Satellite TV and Shaw Direct.
 The channel is defined as a satellite-to-cable television programming undertaking, meaning that it has full simultaneous substitution rights for its programming in Saskatchewan, but does not operate any over-the-air transmitters.

 History

 Public television

-In February 1991, the Government of Saskatchewan (led at the time by Premier Grant Devine) was granted a broadcast licence for a non-commercial educational service by the CRTC.
+In February 1991, the Government of Saskatchewan (led at the time by Premier Allan Blakeney) was granted a broadcast licence for a non-commercial educational service by the CRTC.
 The channel, Saskatchewan Communications Network (SCN), was launched on May 6 of that year.
 (Ontario's TVOntario was launched on September 27, 1970; British Columbia's Knowledge Network was launched on January 12, 1981; and Alberta's Access, which is now the privately owned CTV 2 Alberta, was launched on June 30, 1973.)

 As a publicly owned entity, SCN received funding from the Government of Saskatchewan and from the general public in the form of donations.
 At the time, SCN frequently stopped between shows to ask for pledges like other public broadcasters such as PBS in the United States.

+Noted programming on the channel included the music performance series The Neighbors Dog.